NanaNyarko/CDE-ETL-Git-and-Linux-Project/README.md

 the bits and bobs I had been learning in Data Engineering.
 To be honest, this has been long overdue.
 I built this basic pipeline through Linux to download a CSV file from a website, clean and transform it, and schedule it to run automatically.
-To be honest, working on this is already giving me a clearer picture of what Data Engineering is all about.
+Working on this is already giving me a clearer picture of what Data Engineering is all about.

 Along the way I hit real beginner problems (wrong folder paths, git not